nickimps/Parking_Application/README.md

 ## TODO If Time Left
 - [ ] Dark mode
 - [ ] Transitions (especially on login and register screen)
+- [ ] Pause button that turns of location tracking until reactivated

 ## User Interface